lightning/bolts/02-peer-protocol.md

 is if the `funding_signed` message is sent but not received.
-In this case, the funder will forget the channel, and presumably open a new one upon reconnection; meanwhile, the other node will eventually forget the original channel, due to never receiving `funding_locked` or seeing the funding transaction on-chain.
+In this case, the funder will forget the channel, and presumably open a new one upon reconnection; meanwhile, the other node will eventually forget the original channel, due to never receiving `channel_ready` or seeing the funding transaction on-chain.

 There's no acknowledgment for `error`, so if a reconnect occurs it's